-Students must maintain a 2.0 or better after receiving three full-time New York State financial aid payments.
+Students must maintain a 2.0 or better after receiving four full-time New York State financial aid payments.
 All NYS aid payments are counted regardless of when they were made or what institution the student attended.
 A student who is new to Empire State College is assumed to meet the minimum G.P.A. requirement.
 The college uses only Empire State College studies to compute the G.P.A. thereafter.
 Therefore, a student who comes to Empire State College after attending another college and receiving three full-time NYS financial aid payments must earn a minimum of a 2.0 at the end of the first term of enrollment at Empire State College to remain eligible for subsequent NYS financial aid payments.
 The table below provides the minimum G.P.A. required to maintain eligibility for New York State financial eligibility after each payment.

 *Effective at the end of Spring 2011 for Bachelor’s degree seeking students receiving first NYS award payment in 2010-2011 and thereafter.
 Associate’s degree students are required to meet a different standard, please contact the Financial Aid office for details.

 |Minimum G.P.A. required in order to receive the next payment||1.5||1.8||1.8||2.0|